Unipotent Representations and Quantum Induction: Unitary Dual, Automorphic Dual and Ramanujan Dual

 We adopt the definitions from \!~\cite{bls}.
 In principle, according to the conjectures of Ramanujan and Selberg (\!~\cite{se}, \!~\cite{sa}), complementary series should not occur in $\Pi_{auto}(G)$ or $\Pi_{rama}(G)$.
 Assuming that, \begin{pro} Can $\pi \in \Pi_{auto}(G)$ be constructed by unitary quantum induction, unitary cohomological induction and unitary parabolic induction? \end{pro} The argument that parabolic inductions should send $\Pi_{auto}$ of a Levi subgroup to $\Pi_{auto}(G)$ was given in \!~\cite{bls} with their $H$ taking to be the parabolic subgroup rather than the Levi subgroup.
 Finally, for split classical groups, Barbasch showed that the irreducible spherical unitary representations can be constructed as a parabolically induced representation from a complementarily induced representation tensored with a special unipotent representation (\!~\cite{barbasch2}).
 The Ramanujan dual is simply the intersection of the automorphic dual with the spherical dual.
 Thus one may ask \begin{pro} For $G$ a split classical group of type I, can one construct all $\pi \in \Pi_{rama}(G)$ by unitary quantum induction and unitary parabolic induction? \end{pro} This exhaustion question is perhaps too difficult to answer.
 For $SL(2, \mb R)$ where no quantum induction is involved, this is equivalent to the Ramanujan-Selberg conjecture.
+We shall refer the readers to the recent book of Arthur for more conjectures concerning unitary dual and automorphic dual (\cite{ar13}).